DSpace/RestContract/workflowsteps.md

 }
 ```

-The **actions** property contains the list of actions the user is authorized to perform in this step:
+The **options** property contains the list of actions the user is authorized to perform in this step:
-* The **edit_metadata** action implies the user can use the PATCH on the workflow item's submission sections to edit the metadata.
+* The **edit_metadata** option implies the user can use the PATCH on the workflow item's submission sections to edit the metadata.
-* Other actions are considered to be actions sent to REST using a [POST to the claimed task](claimedtasks.md#post-method-single-resource-level)
+* Other options are considered to be command options sent to REST using a [POST to the claimed task](claimedtasks.md#post-method-single-resource-level)